julyfun/typst-internship-report/main.typ

 // --- 以下为正文

 == Background - Teleoperation

 - Detect human hand posture and let the robot arm mimic it
 - As accurate, fast, smooth and safe as possible
-- The startup company is designing a new type of Dexterous Hand and it will be installed on the robot arm
+- Motivation: the startup company is designing a new type of Dexterous Hand and it will be installed on this robot arm

 #figure(image("pic/002.jpg", height: 56%), caption: "Aubo I5 arm")